 When President Barak Obama co-hosted the Leaders' Summit on Peacekeeping at UN headquarters on 28 September 2015, Canada made no pledge.
 That same night, in an election debate, Liberal leader Justin Trudeau criticised the government of Prime Minister Stephen Harper, saying: “The fact that Canada has nothing to contribute to that conversation today is disappointing because this is something that a Canadian Prime Minister started, and right now there is a need to revitalize and refocus and support peacekeeping operations ….”

 Canada did propose the first peacekeeping force and was the top peacekeeping contributor during the Cold War and for several years afterwards.
 In 2015, Trudeau criticized the Conservative government of Stephen Harper for a decline (rank 66th on the list of contributors by number of uniformed personnel in September 2015).
 But the Trudeau government has let the contribution fall further for over two years until increasing dramatically with 134 in Mali (as registered by the UN).
-The current rank is 81st, an all-time-low for the country (see graph in Figure A.3 for rank since 2005).
+The current rank is 61st, up from 81st (June 30).

 Initiative: to promote more women in peacekeeping